 Finally, if the explanation of the meaning of the prohibition of incest by Lévi-Strauss cannot be maintained, this is because he challenges a basic dimension of human relations, to the extent that he puts his interpretation at the service of a new conception of human nature.
 He obliterates ties of descent to place ties of affinity at the centre.
-He imagines that what brought humanity out of the state of nature and enables the coming of culture was alliance, rather than descent.
+He imagines that what brought humanity out of the state of nature and enables the coming of culture was alliance, rather than consanguinity.
 This view does not prevail.
-Godelier shows that in all societies 'a man and a woman are not enough to make a child' (2004: 573), putting into play other agents who transform the foetus that the human beings make into a child who will take its place in the cosmos and in society.
-In other words, forms of descent are as cultural as those of alliance.
-Against the unilaterality of the foundations of culture in the work of Lévi-Strauss, Godelier offers a contrary and dual interpretation that puts transmission into play alongside exchange:

-... it is precisely the forms of the non-reciprocal gifts that Lévi-Strauss has - willingly or not - left in the dark, stricken with non-existence, in the same way as he leaves in the dark the axis of descent and filiation so as to put forward and privilege the axis of alliance and affinity.
+Godelier shows that in all societies "a man and a woman are not enough to make a child", putting into play other agents who transform the foetus that the human beings make into a child who will take its place in the cosmos and in society.
+In other words forms of descent are as cultural as those of alliance.
+Against the unilaterality of the foundations of Culture in the work of Lévi-Strauss, Godelier offers a contrary and dual interpretation that puts transmission into play alongside exchange: "it is precisely the forms of the non-reciprocal gifts that Lévi-Strauss has - willingly or not - left in the dark, stricken with non-existence, in the same way as he leaves in the dark the axis of descent and filiation so as to put forward and privilege the axis of alliance and affinity."
+(Godelier, 2004: 573, 554-5) Resolution of the problem of the prohibition of incest can progress from this point and interest itself in the specificity of familial ties.xv

-(Godelier, 2004: 554-555)

-Resolution of the problem of the prohibition of incest can progress from this point and interest itself in the specificity of familial ties.11

-The critique of civilization and progress
+The critique of civilisation and progress

-In order to contest the human penchant for thinking that '[h]umanity is confined to the borders of the tribe, the linguistic group, or even, in some instances, to the village, so that many so-called primitive peoples describe themselves as "the men" (or sometimes - though hardly more discreetly - as "the good", "the excellent", "the well-achieved") (Lévi-Strauss, 1987 [1952]: 21), anthropologists are able to extend human social experience in theory - at least since they cannot do it in practice.
-Their work is in this respect pedagogic, since they can hope to converse with Eskimos in the morning, Australian Aborigines in the afternoon, Bororo Indians in the evening and with Westerners after supper, without ever becoming an Eskimo, Aborigine, Indian or Westerner.
+In order to contest the human penchant for thinking that "Humanity is confined to the borders of the tribe, the linguistic group, or even, in some instances, to the village, so that many so-called primitive peoples describe themselves as 'the men' (or sometimes - though hardly more discreetly - as 'the good', 'the excellent', 'the well-achieved')," (Lévi-Strauss, 1952: 12), anthropologists are able to extend human social experience in theory - at least where they cannot do it in practice.
+Their work is in this respect pedagogic, since they can hope to converse with Eskimos in the morning, Australian aborigines in the afternoon, Bororo Indians in the evening, and with westerners after supper, without ever becoming an Eskimo, Aborigine, Indian or westerner.

-From 1952, after the publication of his slim volume Race and History commissioned by UNESCO (Lévi-Strauss, 1987 [1952]), cultural relativism was associated with the name of Lévi-Strauss and was for half a century the main theme of methodology and professional ethics in ethnology, as notes the ethnographer Michel Panoff (1993).
+From 1952, after the publication of his slim volume Race and History commissioned by UNESCO, cultural relativism was associated with the name of Lévi-Strauss and was for half a century the main theme of methodology and professional ethics in ethnology, as notes the ethnographer Michel Panoff.
+(Panoff, 1993)